testudoq-org/cohere-openai-proxy/memory-bank/multi-turn-conversation-v2.md

 - Restrict multi-turn session logic to chat-capable models only (e.g., command-r, command-r-plus).

 ---
+## 3a.
+RAG Context Injection

+- For each user message, the system retrieves relevant documents using the RAGDocumentManager.
+- Retrieved documents are formatted and injected into the conversation history as additional context.
+- The augmented conversation (history + RAG context) is sent to Cohere for response generation.
+- This enables responses that are both conversationally coherent and grounded in external knowledge.
+---

 ## 3. Robust Session & Error Handling